Posts

 Image

-When someone tells me “you can’t do it,” something stirs deep inside me.
+This post contains affiliate links.
+If you buy through them, I may earn a small commission at no extra cost to you.
+When someone tells me ā€œyou can’t do it,ā€ something stirs deep inside me.
 I don’t take it as a defeat.
 I take it as a challenge.
-Almost like a silent voice within says, “Watch me.”
-But as I reflected more, I realized — what is the inner message behind such a statement?
+Almost like a silent voice within says, ā€œWatch me.ā€ But as I reflected more, I realized — what is the inner message behind such a statement?
 Maybe it's not really about me.
 Maybe it’s about someone else’s fear, their limited view, or their need to control.
 This thought became even deeper during a recent coaching conversation.
 One of my coachees shared something that really stayed with me.
-They said, “I grew up doing everything the way authority figures told me to.
+They said, ā€œI grew up doing everything the way authority figures told me to.
 I would please everyone, seeking validation constantly.
 It’s so deeply rooted in me that even today, I can't do anything without needing someone’s approval.
-If I don't get it, I feel anxious.”
-Hearing them say that, I paused.
-It made me wonder: How often, even as parents, teachers, and adults, do we u...
+If I don't get it, I feel anxious.ā€ Hearing them say that, ...

 The Curious Little Mind